Released December 2016 – Version 3

 - Its operating results are regularly reviewed by the chief operating decision maker (“CODM”) to make decisions about resources to be allocated to the segment and assess its performance.

-Wilary Winn believes it would be rare for an acquired credit union to be considered to be a separate operating segment.
+Wilary Winn believes it would be rare for an acquired credit union to be considered a separate operating segment.
 This implies that the branches of the acquired credit union would have separate pricing, separate asset liability management, etc. We further believe that over time members will migrate from the acquired credit union’s branches to the acquiring credit union’s branches and vice versa, further clouding the distinction.

 The assessment for goodwill impairment can be qualitative or quantitative.